Tile layers are useful when you need to show a map or layer on the web for the visualization of relatively static data.

 A raster tile layer is composed of cached raster tiles, also called map tile caches.
 These are delivered to client applications as image files (for example, JPG or PNG format) that have been prerendered and stored in ArcGIS Online.
 The tiles are statically displayed by the client.
 Raster tile layers are most appropriate for basemaps that give your maps geographic context such as imagery (as in the World Imagery basemap) or feature-based maps such as in the Topographic, National Geographic, Oceans, and other basemaps.
 Raster tile layers can also be composed of static operational layers such as thematic maps of your data.

-• Work well across a wide range of applications and devices (web, desktop, and mobile), including desktop applications, such as ArcMap, and older versions of web browsers.
+- Allow you to collaborate across a wide range of applications and devices (web, desktop, and mobile), including desktop applications, such as ArcMap, and older versions of web browsers

-• You can print them from web mapping applications.
+- Allow you to print them from web mapping applications

 WMTS layers